SimonMaracine/ntp-version-tracker/README.md

 ## Profiling

 There are scripts for measuring the virtual memory and CPU utilization of the program.
-Then two graphs are generated using `gnuplot`, which describe the activity of the program.
+Two graphs are generated using `gnuplot`, which describe the activity of the program.

 ---